Car Insurance With a Suspended License: Your Options Explained

 To Avoid a Coverage Lapse

 A gap in your insurance coverage — even a short one — sends a red flag to future insurers.
 Coverage lapses typically result in higher premiums for years, or in some cases, outright denial of coverage.
 Keeping your policy active during a suspension helps you avoid being penalized twice: once for the suspension itself, and again for the lapse.
+You can learn more about how to reinstate canceled coverage if you've already experienced a gap.

 To Protect a Financed or Leased Vehicle

 If you have an auto loan or lease, your lender almost certainly requires continuous full coverage — including collision and comprehensive — regardless of whether you're legally allowed to drive.
 Canceling your policy during a suspension could put you in breach of your loan agreement.
+You can also review your car insurance and vehicle registration requirements to understand what coverage your state mandates during a suspension.

 Don't Cancel to Save Money